Bangkok to Koh Chang: An Easy Island Getaway

 One of the closest options to Bangkok is Koh Chang, just 350km from the capital.
 It is Thailand’s third largest island after Phuket and Koh Samui.

-In the northeast corner of the Gulf of Thailand, close to Cambodian waters, Koh Chang offers a lush, mountainous terrain with some excellent white-sand beaches along its coastline—perfect for relaxing and shaking off the stresses of the city.
+In the northeast corner of the Gulf of Thailand, close to Cambodian waters, Koh Chang offers lush, mountainous terrain with some excellent white-sand beaches along its coastline—perfect for relaxing and shaking off the stresses of the city.

 Koh Chang, which translates as ‘Elephant Island, belongs to the province of Trat.